Black Friday deals

 Tempted to pick up some Black Friday deals this year?
 These 15 tips will help you stay ahead of the mayhem and shop like a pro.

 It's no use grabbing a bargain if the product's no good.
 Sales season often sees shoppers battling over items we wouldn't recommend at all.
-In 2016, nearly one in five (18%) Black Friday shoppers didn't read any reviews of the products they bought beforehand.
+In 2016, nearly one in five (18% of) Black Friday shoppers didn't read any reviews of the products they bought beforehand.

-It pays to do research.
-We've got lab test results for thousands of products on our website, so use our reviews to find out which products are best for you and your budget.
+It pays to do your research.
+We've got lab test results for thousands of products, so use our reviews to find out which products are best for you and your budget.

-We've compiled lists of the top TVs, laptops and other tech products to look out for and the top coffee machines, vacuums and other home products to look out for on Black Friday, as well as the products we'd suggest you avoid.
+- Check out our lists of the top TVs, laptops and other tech products and best coffee machines, vacuums and other home products to look out for on Black Friday, as well as the products to avoid.

 Samsung and Sony are known for their TVs, but what about Polaroid and Blaupunkt?
 Dirt cheap deals are everywhere on Black Friday, but just because a TV has 4K and HDR plastered on the box doesn't mean it's going to have as good a picture as a Best Buy model.